cchauve/AGO-pipeline/README.md

 - computing ancestral gene adjacency candidates from the extant gene orders and the reconciled gene trees;
 - clearing
-conflicts from the set of ancestral gene adjacency (Small Parsimony Problem).
+conflicts from the set of candidate ancestral gene adjacency (Small Parsimony Problem).

 This approach allows to account for the full complement of genes in